Kianoush-h/YouTube-Downloder/README.md

-# YouTube Downloder
+# YouTube Downloder Ver 1.1
-I created a user-friendly app that helps you to download any YouTube video with python.
-In the next versions, you will be able to download the whole playlist if you want.
-You need to copy and paste the URL, and in a few seconds, the app downloads the video in your specified folder.
+This is the seccond version of the user-friendly YouTube-Downloder that helps you to download any YouTube video.
+I created this project in python.

+To work with this app you need to copy and paste the URL, and in a few seconds, the app downloads the video in your specified folder.

+You can choose the subtitle language, quality of the video and format before the app downloads the video.
+Furthermore, you can see the video description before downloading.

 You can use this application instead of that 500mb significant software, and it's also enough user friendly.